-- Outreach: At various points throughout the year, CAPS receives requests from faculty and campus partners to provide workshops and educational presentations on a variety of mental health topics.
+• Asynchronous / Synchronous Outreach: Throughout the year, CAPS receives requests from faculty and campus partners to provide workshops and educational presentations on a variety of mental health topics.
 We expect each intern to lead a minimum of six outreaches each year.
-We present topics to students, staff, and/or faculty.
+We present topics to students, staff, and/or faculty, as well as to state-wide or national colleagues.
 Additionally, CAPS collaborates with campus partners in providing campus-wide outreach initiatives to the student body.
+Asynchronous Outreach counts as direct service when you are creating something (e.g., a slide deck)

-Specifics about the Outreach program and intern requirements are discussed in Outreach Seminar. - Multidisciplinary Clinical Collaboration: We have several students who receive concurrent care with Student Health Services, or who are receiving help or services from the Student Victim Advocate, the Office of Services for Students with Disabilities, Student Care Managers, and/or other campus partners.
-Interns are expected to consult and collaborate with these partners when it is clinically relevant, in the best interest of the client, and if they have received written consent to do so.
-Additionally CAPS and Student Health Services meet regularly for a Providers Meeting where we consult on cases and discuss topics that are relevant for whole body health. - Clinical Consultation: The CAPS staff provides resources and information to faculty, staff, students, and parents in support of Pacific students.
+that will reach our student body population).
+Specifics about the Outreach program and intern requirements are discussed in Outreach Seminar.

+- Multidisciplinary Clinical Collaboration: We have several students who receive concurrent care with Student Health Services, or who are receiving help or services from the Student Victim Advocate, the Office of Services for Students with Disabilities, Care Managers, and/or other campus partners.
+Interns are expected to consult and collaborate with these campus partners, either by receiving and/or providing information.
+When providing information, this is only done when it is clinically relevant, in the best interest of the client, and if they have received written consent to do so.
+Additionally CAPS and Student Health Services meet monthly for a Providers Meeting where we consult on cases and discuss topics that are relevant for whole body health.
+Student Health Services consultation and collaboration is allowed without receiving a student's consent, as they are covered as collateral providers within our Informed Consent form. - Clinical Consultations: The CAPS staff provides resources and information to faculty, staff, students, and parents in support of Pacific students.
 Interns are encouraged to consult with faculty and staff when needed.
-If an intern is uncertain how to best consult

-- with a particular individual or department, they are asked to check with their primary supervisor, the Training Director, or the Director for help with how to best consult on a particular topic or situation. - Let's Talk Consultations: Interns are responsible for one Let's Talk hour each week.
-Let's Talk is a student support service that focuses on meeting students where they are for informal consultations with a psychotherapist.
-These positive and informal meetings might be the first contact that a student has with a clinician, which could minimize barriers to accessing mental health services.
-Common concerns for students who utilize Let's Talk include stress, sadness, difficulty adjusting to school, academic concerns, family problems, financial struggles, anxiety, and/or relationship concerns.
-The primary goal of Let's Talk is to provide an opportunity to heed off a crisis before it happens, facilitate a quick referral, and, in many cases, prevent the unnecessary use of CAPS triages for students who need a simple, brief intervention. - Psychological Evaluations: Interns conduct at least one culturally aware assessment battery on a client each year as part of the Major Case Presentation.
-Additional opportunities for psychological assessment happen on a limited basis. - Couples Therapy: There are very limited opportunities for interns to provide couples' therapy (typically between one and four couples each year).
-Interns who are particularly interested in working with couples should let their primary supervisor and the office coordinator know for scheduling purposes. - Mandated Substance Use Assessments: Interns are responsible for conducting Mandated Substance Use Assessments on an as-needed basis.
-CAPS uses motivational interviewing within the Brief Alcohol Screening and Intervention for College Students (BASICS) assessment structure to determine an overview of students' pattern of alcohol or marijuana use and then provide individualized feedback on how to engage in harm reduction strategies.
+If an intern is uncertain how to best consult with a particular individual or department, they are asked to check with their primary supervisor, the Training Director, or the Director for help with how to best consult on a particular topic or situation. - Psychological Assessments: Interns will receiving training in Assessment Seminar to conduct ADHD assessments within the college-aged population.
+These will be conducted on an as requested basis once you have been trained in how to conduct them. - Couples Therapy: There are limited opportunities for interns to provide couples' therapy (typically between one and four couples each year).
+Interns who are particularly interested in working with couples should let their primary supervisor and the Clinic Operations Manager or Front Desk Administrator know for scheduling purposes. - Substance Assessments: Interns are responsible for conducting Substance Assessments on an as-needed basis.
+CAPS uses motivational interviewing within the Brief Alcohol Screening and Intervention for College Students (BASICS) assessment structure to determine an overview of students' pattern of alcohol and/or marijuana use and then provide individualized feedback on how to engage in harm reduction strategies.
+Interns will receive training in Assessment Seminar on how to conduct these Substance Assessments.